-Why invest in a professional camera from us?
+Why should you invest in a camera specifically designed for golf instruction?

-As mentioned before; how many frames per second (FPS) a camera is able to record makes a big difference for slow motion video analysis.
+As mentioned previously, having a high rate of frames per second (FPS) makes a big difference for slow motion video analysis.
 Our cameras have a high FPS baseline.
-A higher FPS often results in a lower video resolution, so when selecting a camera you have to take into consideration what makes more sense for you.
+A higher FPS often results in a lower video resolution, so when selecting a camera you have to take into consideration what makes more sense for your needs.

 The higher amount of megapixels a camera has, the more pixels it can show in a single frame, giving you a higher resolution.
 More megapixels also means larger files, so you should consider what is most important to you.

-Light sensitivity has a lot of impact on where you are planning to use your camera.
-While high FPS is amazing, it is not useful unless you can actually see what is going on in your studio.
+Light sensitivity can be very important depending on where you are planning to use your camera.
+While high FPS is a great feature, it is not useful unless you can actually see what is going on in your studio.
 When filming indoors cameras often have less light than is ideal, which can cause quality degradation.
-You will have to sacrifice a lot of image quality to get a good capture or invest in a lot of professional lighting depending on how light sensitive your camera is.
+In that case you will have to sacrifice a lot of image quality to get a good capture, or invest in professional lighting.

-This is an important aspect to consider when choosing the right camera for you, and is impacted directly by how much space you have available where you are doing analysis.
+The distance between the camera and the golfer is an important aspect to consider when choosing the right camera for you.
+This distance will depend on how much space you have available where you are doing analysis.
 Different cameras have different sensors, which requires different distances to the golfer to be able to capture the entire swing.
 We can assist in calculating the minimum required distance which will capture the whole body and golf club in a swing.

 We have cameras that utilize USB as a connection and cameras that use PoE (Power over Ethernet).
 Generally speaking, USB2 and USB3 can be difficult to use with cable lengths above 5 meters, while PoE will work well up to at least 60 meters.